 We are subject to reporting obligations under the U.S. securities laws.
 The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of our internal control over financial reporting.
-However, we were not subject to the requirement to provide attestation by our independent registered public accounting firm on effectiveness of internal control over financial reporting for the year ended December 31, 2017 as we qualified as an "emerging growth company," as defined in the JOBS Act, as of December 31, 2017.
-Once we cease to be an "emerging growth company," our independent registered public accounting firm must attest to and report on the effectiveness of our internal control over financial reporting, unless we qualify for other exemptions.
+However, we were not subject to the requirement to provide attestation by our independent registered public accounting firm on effectiveness of internal control over financial reporting for the year ended December 31, 2018 as we qualified as an "emerging growth company," as defined in the JOBS Act, as of December 31, 2018.

-Our management has concluded that our internal control over financial reporting was ineffective as of December 31, 2017 due to one material weakness, one significant deficiency and other control deficiencies in internal control over financial reporting that were identified as of December 31, 2014, which were not remediated as of December 31, 2017.
+Our management, with the participation of our chief executive officer and chief financial officer, has performed an evaluation of the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this annual report, as required by Rule 13a-15(b) under the Exchange Act.
+Our management has concluded that our internal control over financial reporting was effective as of December 31, 2018 due to the actions we have taken to remediate one material weakness, one significant deficiency and some of other control deficiencies identified previously in our internal control over financial reporting.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
-The material weakness is related to a lack of accounting resources in U.S. GAAP and SEC reporting requirements, and the significant deficiency identified related to a lack of documented comprehensive U.S. GAAP accounting manuals and financial reporting procedures and the lack of related implementation controls.
+The material weakness was related to a lack of accounting resources in U.S. GAAP and SEC reporting requirements, and the significant deficiency identified related to a lack of documented comprehensive U.S. GAAP and SEC reporting reporting procedures and the lack of related implementation controls.
+Following the identification of the material weakness and control deficiencies, we have taken a series of measures to remediate the material weakness and control deficiencies.
 See "Item 15.
-Controls and Procedures" for more details.
-Any failure to achieve and maintain effective internal control over financial reporting could result in the loss of investor confidence in the reliability of our consolidated financial statements, which in turn could harm our business and negatively impact the market price of our ADSs.
-Furthermore, we have incurred and anticipate that we will continue to incur considerable costs, management time and other resources in an effort to comply with Section 404 and other requirements of the Sarbanes-Oxley Act.
+Controls and Procedures" for more details of the remedial measures we have taken.
+As a result of the measures we have taken, our management concluded that we have remediated the material weakness.
+However, there is no assurance that we will not have any material weakness in the future.
+Failure to discover and address any control deficiencies could result in inaccuracies in our financial statements and impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
+Moreover, ineffective internal control over